qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ## Use QMK Lint

-We have provided a tools, `qmk lint`, which will let you check over your keyboard for problems.
+We have provided a tool, `qmk lint`, which will let you check over your keyboard for problems.
 We suggest using it frequently while working on your keyboard and keymap.

 Example passing check: